 The Legend of Sakaiger

 Sakaiger is a happy dancing creature.
-It is the logo of the hip, cool, underground, karaoke singing, silly elements of the Sakai Community (that is pretty much everyone).
+It is the logo of the hip, cool, underground, karaoke singing, car racing, silly elements of the Sakai Community (that is pretty much everyone).

 The Sakaiger is very much part of the lore of the Sakai Quality Assurance effort.